-- 5.2.2.1 An AIC shall be provided whenever it is desirable to promulgate: - (a) forecasts of important changes in the air navigation procedures, services and facilities provided; - (b) forecasts of implementation of new navigational systems; - (c) significant information arising from aircraft accident/incident investigation which has a bearing on flight safety; - (d) information on regulations relating to the safeguarding of international civil aviation against acts of unlawful interference; - (e) advice on medical matters of special interest to pilots; - (f) warnings to pilots concerning the avoidance of physical hazards; - (g) effect of certain weather phenomena on aircraft operations; - (h) information on new hazards affecting aircraft handling techniques; - (i) regulations relating to the carriage of restricted articles by air; - (j) reference to the requirements of, and publication of changes in, national legislation; - (k) aircrew licensing arrangements; - (I) training of aviation personnel; - (m) application of, or exemption from, requirements in national legislation; - (n) advice on the use and maintenance of specific types of equipment; - (o) actual or planned availability of new or revised editions of aeronautical charts; - (p) carriage of communication equipment; - (q) explanatory information relating to noise abatement; - (r) selected airworthiness directives;
+- 5.2.2.1 An AIC shall be provided whenever it is desirable to promulgate: - a) forecasts of important changes in the air navigation procedures, services and facilities provided; - b) forecasts of implementation of new navigational systems; - c) significant information arising from aircraft accident/incident investigation which has a bearing on flight safety; - d) information on regulations relating to the safeguarding of international civil aviation against acts of unlawful interference; - e) advice on medical matters of special interest to pilots; - f) warnings to pilots concerning the avoidance of physical hazards; - g) effect of certain weather phenomena on aircraft operations; - h) information on new hazards affecting aircraft handling techniques; - i) regulations relating to the carriage of restricted articles by air; - j) reference to the requirements of, and publication of changes in, national legislation;

+- k) flight crew licensing arrangements; - I) training of aviation personnel; - m) application of, or exemption from, requirements in national legislation; - n) advice on the use and maintenance of specific types of equipment; - o) actual or planned availability of new or revised editions of aeronautical charts; - p) carriage of communication equipment; - q) explanatory information relating to noise abatement; - r) airworthiness directives; - s) changes in NOTAM series or distribution, new editions of AIP or major changes in their contents, coverage or format; - t) other information of a similar nature.

+5.2.2.2 (Reserved)

-- (s) changes in NOTAM series or distribution, new editions of AIP or major changes in their contents, coverage or format; - (t) other information of a similar nature. - 5.2.2.2 (Reserved) - 5.2.2.3 The Public Authority for Civil Aviation (PACA) shall select the AIC that are to be given international distribution. - 5.2.2.4 The Public Authority for Civil Aviation (PACA) shall give AIC selected for international distribution the same distribution as for the AIP. - 5.2.2.5 Distribution of AIC on a national basis is at the discretion of the Public Authority for Civil Aviation (PACA).
+- 5.2.2.3 The Civil Aviation Authority (CAA) shall select the AIC that are to be given international distribution. - 5.2.2.4 The Civil Aviation Authority (CAA) shall give AIC selected for international distribution the same distribution as for the AIP. - 5.2.2.5 Distribution of AIC on a national basis is at the discretion of the Civil Aviation Authority (CAA). - 5.2.2.6 Each AIC shall be allocated a serial number which shall be consecutive and based on the calendar year.

-- 5.2.2.6 Each AIC shall be allocated a serial number which shall be consecutive and based on the calendar year. - Note: Since AIC information is often effective for long periods and requires little amendment, it will usually be found that AIC can, if necessary, remain outstanding for several years without inconvenience.
-A review and re-issue on a yearly basis is however advisable. - 5.2.2.7 In the event that AIC are provided in more than one series, each series shall be separately identified by a letter (A 2/02, B 4/02, etc.). - 5.2.2.8 A checklist of AIC currently in force shall be issued at least once a year, with distribution as for the AIC. - 5.2.2.9 A checklist of AIC provided internationally shall be included in the NOTAM checklist.
+Note: Since AIC information is often effective for long periods and requires little amendment, it will usually be found that AIC can, if necessary, remain outstanding for several years without inconvenience.
+A review and re-issue on a yearly basis is however advisable.

+- 5.2.2.7 In the event that AIC are provided in more than one series, each series shall be separately identified by a letter (e.g. A 2/02, B 4/02). - 5.2.2.8 A checklist of AIC currently in force shall be issued at least once a year, with distribution as for the AIC. - 5.2.2.9 A checklist of AIC provided internationally shall be included in the NOTAM checklist.